QiuSH12/Weighted-syn/README.md

 The input data is the standardized spatial factor (5-channel), and the target images include T1 MPRAGE, T1 GRE, and T2 FLAIR.
 The loss function is a combination of L1 loss and SSIM loss.

+The implementation is based on TensorFlow 2.6.0 and Python 3.8.0.

 ## Further reading
 **About MR Multitasking:**
 * Christodoulou AG, Shaw JL, Nguyen C, et al. Magnetic resonance multitasking for motion-resolved quantitative cardiovascular imaging. _Nat Biomed Eng_.
 2018;2(4):215-226. https://doi.org/10.1038/s41551-018-0217-y